SharkPool-SP/SharkPools-Extensions/How to Add YOUR Extensions.md

     - 'expanded' --> Expansion of an existing Custom/Vanilla Extension
     - 'category' --> Expansion of an existing Main/Sub Category (Motion, Looks, Control, etc)
     - 'fetching' --> Extensions that use 'fetch' or anything related to it
+    - 'addon' --> Extensions that are Addons to the Editor (i.e Better Comments, Sprite Panel)

   **Note: Dont worry about the Extension Thumbnail as they are Automatically Loaded**

 **Step 5**: Pull Request and You're Done!

-**Note: Remember to include all files and changes (SVG Thumbnail, Extension Code, and JSON additions: RAW Code Link, Credits, Name, Tags))**
+**Note: Remember to include all files and changes (SVG Thumbnail, Extension Code, and JSON additions: Code Link, Credits, Name, Tags))**